-Positron produced using the HRRL located in the Beam Lab of Physics Department at Idaho State University.
-The electron beam of the HRRL was incident on T1, positron production target, and the positrons produced downstream of T1 was transported to T2, annihilation target, where they annihilate and crated back to back scattered 511 keV photon pairs.
-Two NaI detectors, shielded with Pb bricks, were placed horizontally and operated in coincidence with electron electron gun pulse to detect 511 keV photon pairs came out of T2.
-The electron beam current of the HRRL was monitored by a scintillator was placed between Q9 and Q10.
-The ROOT script used to calculate number/charge of positrons/electrons and the ratio of the two is given in the appendix.
+Positrons were produced using the HRRL located in the Beam Lab of the Physics Department.
+The electron beam of the HRRL was incident on positron production target T1 and the positrons produced downstream of T1 were transported to annihilation target T2, where they annihilate and created back to back 511 keV photon pairs.
+Two NaI detectors, shielded with Pb bricks, were placed horizontally and operated in coincidence with the electron gun pulse to detect 511 keV photon pairs from T2.
+The electron beam current of the HRRL was monitored by a scintillator placed between Q9 and Q10.
+The ROOT script used to calculate number (charge) of positrons (electrons) and the ratio of the two is given in the Appendix E.